wvu-irl/smartbot_irl/docs/source/user_manual/installing_deps.md

 - Install [Python Install Manager](https://www.python.org/downloads/release/pymanager-250/).
 This will install Python3.14 automatically
   - Choose `y` when prompted to add commands directory to your PATH
-  - Chose `y` when prompted to install the CPython runtime
+  - Cho0se `y` when prompted to install the CPython runtime
 - Run `py install 3.12` in a shell
 - Check that `python3.12` was installed